FAQ (Frequently Asked Questions) sheet for the Noteworthy Composer (NWC) users.

 The file, blank_15.nwc, uses hidden rests and hidden bar-lines to create fifteen staves of completely empty staves.

-Yes.
-Probably the most elegant way is to use WinAmp 2, a freeware media player available at http://www.winamp.com, for which Noteworthy Software have created a plugin that will make NWC files one of the file types that can be played by it.
-The plugin is available at http://www.noteworthysoftware.com/composer/winamp.htm.
+1. Probably the most elegant way is to use WinAmp 2, a freeware media player available at http://www.winamp.com/index.html, for which Noteworthy Software have created a plugin that will make NWC files one of the file types that can be played by it.
+The plugin is available at https://noteworthycomposer.com/info/winamp.htm

-Alternatively, you can use a batch file.
-Simply copy the text below, create a batch file (eg PLAYLIST.BAT), paste the contents into it, put your desired playlist files into the directory, and execute the file...
+2. You can use a batch file.
+Simply download the batchfile below, put your desired playlist files into the directory, and execute the file...

 Note that this batch file will only work with real NWC files, not with shortcuts to files, unfortunately.
 This is a restriction imposed by Microsoft's batch processing language.